-Tracker Storage The Tracker storage is divided in several parts as shown in the following illustration.
+The Tracker storage is divided in several parts as shown in the Illustration 4: Tracker Storage.

-The public libtracker-sparql is the API layer used by the applications to access the Tracker storage using SPARQL.
+• The public libtracker-sparql is the API layer used by the applications to access the Tracker storage using SPARQL.
 Internally, it uses the D-Bus interface when writing access to the database is required.
 However, it allows a more direct access to the database for read-only access (through libtracker-data), which reduces the D-Bus traffic.